shi-yan/codestage/README.md

 If the site will be deployed to a subpath of a domain, indead of the root, for example: `https://example.com/my_samples`, We need to specify the path prefix (`/my_sample`).
 This can be done with either the commandline argument `--prefix` or the `codestage.toml` file.

 The commandline options have higher priority than the toml file.
-If you want to do any adhoc changes, you can use the commandline.
+If you want to do any adhoc config changes, you can use the commandline.

+## Example

-The `example_project` folder is an example project.
-To build the it:
+The `example_project` folder contains an example project.
+To build it:

 ```bash
 cd example_project